microsoft/OMS-Agent-for-Linux/docs/Security-Events-Preview-Configuration.md

 # Configuration for collection of security solution logs (Preview)

-**This feature is part of the OMS Security and Compliance solution.
+**This feature is part of the OMS Security and Audit solution.
 The solution needs to be enabled before the events can be collected.**

 Collection of the following 3rd party security log types is supported:
 - **Common Event Format (CEF) logs**